More than 100 people attend special drive-in Easter service in Goodyear

-GOODYEAR, ARIZ.
-(3TV/CBS 5) -- A church in Goodyear still had an Easter service, but it looked a lot different that it normally would due to COVID-19.
+GOODYEAR, AZ (3TV/CBS 5) -- A church in Goodyear still had an Easter service, but it looked a lot different that it normally would due to COVID-19.

 Skyway Church, a nondenominational Christian church hosted a 45 minute drive-in church service for Easter Sunday.

-More than 100 cars filled up the dirt lot near Bullard and Van Buren in Goodyear.
+More than 100 cars filled up the dirt lot near Bullard Avenue and Van Buren Street in Goodyear.

 Easter service from your car.
 Skyway Church in Goodyear.
 Live audio coming from 88.1 FM which only hits this parking lot. pic.twitter.com/X3EdFIBWn7— Maria Hechanova (@MariaHechanova) April 12, 2020